 - In Sean Stewart's Galveston, the ghost of a socialite provides the main character with some useful reflections.

 - Mrs. Arrow of F-Zero.
-This is in addition to being a F-Zero racer, a former circuit model, a teacher and co-founder of the F-Zero Racing School, a musician, a linguistics expert, a bodybuilder, and one-half of a crime-fighting superhero duo, never mind that she's implied to have genius-level intellect, is the financier of Super Arrow's operations, and is clearly the one wearing the pants in their relationship.
+This is in addition to being a F-Zero racer, a former circuit model, a teacher and co-founder of the F-Zero Racing School, a musician, a linguistics expert, a bodybuilder, and one-half of a crime-fighting superhero duo as well as an implied homemaker, never mind that she's suggested to have genius-level intellect, is the financier of Super Arrow's operations, and is clearly the one wearing the pants in their relationship.
 She even resembles the page image note (only, you know, far more muscular), though we've yet to see her in a dress or at any social gatherings due to F-Zero hardly touching on the racers' personal lives outside of the racetrack.
 We do know, however, that she was basically treated as a princess growing up, her family is immensely wealthy, and Mrs. Arrow is more than happy to put that wealth to philanthropic use.

 - Champion Cynthia of the Pokémon games, particularly evident in her appearance in Pokémon Black and White.
 She takes up residence at a friend's villa in Undella Town region during the spring and summer seasons.
 This is mainly because she's looking into Unova's Abyssal Ruins in Undella Bay whenever she's not doing research in Sinnoh, but Cynthia seems equally keen on lounging around and going swimming/sunbathing (to the point that she outright asks the player which of two swimsuits she'd look better in), and several female Gym Leaders and Elite Four members come to visit her whenever she's in town.